IndrarajBiswas/DeFi-SaveTogether/presentation.md

-# Linea Microfinance — End‑to‑End Project Brief (MVP)
+# DIDLab Microfinance — End‑to‑End Project Brief (MVP)

-This brief packages everything a non‑technical or technical audience needs to understand, evaluate, and demo the Grameen‑style, joint‑liability microfinance MVP on Linea.
+This brief packages everything a non‑technical or technical audience needs to understand, evaluate, and demo the Grameen‑style, joint‑liability microfinance MVP on the DIDLab network.
 Use it as the single source for slides, demos, and hand‑offs.

 ---

 ## 1) Executive Summary

 - Mission: Enable small groups (5–8) to access rotating credit with joint liability, savings discipline, and transparent on‑chain accounting.
-- Networks: Linea Sepolia (pilot, 59141) → Linea Mainnet (59144).
+- Network: DIDLab Trust testnet (Chain ID 252501).
-- Asset: USDC.e (or canonical USDC when available).
+- Asset: LabUSDT (6 decimals).
 - Model: Savings‑first, one active loan per borrower, simple interest, weekly installments, group stake backstop.
 - Privacy: No PII on‑chain; only hashes/CIDs for proofs; KYC via off‑chain VC issuers + on‑chain attestations.